RIFAT-MAHMUD-TAMIM-00/MazeShooter/README.md

 # 🌀 Maze Explorer - 3D PyOpenGL Shooting Game

+This is my 423 Project.
 Maze Explorer is a 3D shooting game built using Python and PyOpenGL, where players navigate procedurally generated mazes, eliminate enemies, and aim to reach the exit to win.
 The game features both third-person and first-person perspectives, environmental details like trees and bushes, and interactive UI elements.

 ---